casten/SendKeys/README.md

 SendKeys
 ========

-###Description:
+###Description
-A utility for sending keystrokes to a USB attached Android device.
+SendKeys is a utility for sending keyboard input from a terminal to a USB attached Android device.
+It communicates via adb and is written in python.

-###Requirements:
+###Requirements
-adb available and pathed in
+* adb available and pathed in
-android device connected
+* android device connected and available
+* python 2.7

+###Usage

-python 2.?
+	python SendKeys.py

-###Notes:
+###Notes
-This utility can be pretty slow with special keys as they are sent through adb and processed one at a time due to a limitation in "adb shell input keyevent".
-Normal keys can be queued up and and sent in batches (strings!).
+This utility may be slow with multiple special keys as they are sent through adb and processed one at.
+Normal keys may be queued up and and sent in batches.
-It is generally faster to do normal navigation with the touchpad on Glass and then normal key entry through SendKeys.
+It is generally faster to navigate with the touchpad on Glass and use SendKeys for other data entry.

-###Testing:
+###Testing
-So far only tested with Python 2.7.3
+* Tested with Python 2.7.3 but other versions may work as well
-Only tested with Google Glass so far
+* Tested with Google Glass, but others devices should work as well.
-Only tested on Ubuntu 12.04.
-Who knows how well it will work on Windows or OSX.
+* Tested on Ubuntu 12.04.
+Windows and OSX compatibility unknown.